 - a.
 The concrete culvert appeared to be in satisfactory condition. - b.
 The embankment appeared to be in satisfactory condition. - c.
 No visible settlement or erosion was observed along the embankment. - d.
 Small trees and shrubs were observed growing on the embankment. - e.
 The natural boulder riprap between the Edgewood embankment and Douglas Drive crossing is significantly overgrown with vegetation. - f.
-Spalled concrete was observed at the fifth joint from the upstream end at approximately the 7 o'clock position.
+Spalled concrete was observed at the fifth joint from the upstream end at approximately the 7 o'clock position. - g.
+Spalling observed on north (right) side of outlet.

-- Remove small trees and shrubs growing on the embankment. - Clear woody vegetation in the channel between the Edgewood Embankment and Douglas Drive crossing as needed to maintain a clear flow path through the channel. - Monitor spalled concrete at the fifth joint from the upstream end in the culvert.
+- Remove small trees and shrubs growing on the embankment. - Clear woody vegetation in the channel between the Edgewood Embankment and Douglas Drive crossing as needed to maintain a clear flow path through the channel. - Monitor spalled concrete at the fifth joint from the upstream end in the culvert. - Monitor spalling on outlet structure.